mixlr/mixlr.github.io/_posts/2016-03-31-five-ways-to_use-slack-sounds.markdown

 /sound [name]
 ```

 After that you need to tell Slack to which endpoint it should post the data as soon as someone enters the command.
 Maybe you can already guess how everything fits together.

+![A Slack command triggers the Slack webhook to post to our Raspberry Pi which then in turn plays a sound on our office speakers](/images/slack-sounds-diagram.png)

 We let Slack post that message directly to our Raspberry Pi which then in turn would trigger the sounds using [`mpg123`](http://www.mpg123.com/).

-![A Slack command triggers the Slack webhook to post to our Raspberry Pi which then in turn plays a sound on our office speakers](/images/slack-sounds-diagram.png)
+{% highlight go %}
+path = config.SoundsDir + track + ".mp3"
+cmd := exec.Command("mpg123", path)
+go cmd.Run()

+message := fmt.Sprintf(":speaker: *%s* is playing _%s_, user, track)
+sendChatResponse(message, channel)
+{% endhighlight %}

 For that we built a web server **Huck 9000** (name inspired by our patron saint Mick Hucknall) using Go which parses the different HTTP messages and translates them into Linux commands to be executed on the Raspberry Pi.